How to Create a Salesforce Training & Onboarding Program

 Implementing a Salesforce training program requires roughly the same steps of any large training project:

-- Specifying your training goals
+- Establishing your sales training goals and objectives.

-- Securing budget and resources
+- Securing sales training budget and resources.

-- Setting up a feedback system
+- Setting up a sales team feedback system.

-- Evaluating and measuring your training results.
+- Evaluating and measuring your Salesforce training results.

 1. Identify each department’s Salesforce training needs and goals